ocairncross/hpc-docs/guides/conda-environment.md

 ## Advice on conda and onBunya usage

 If you have the conda initialisation in your `.bashrc` file then you cannot use Open OnDemand.
-To use the virutal desktop in Open OnDemand you need to have clean `.bashrc` file.
+To use the virtual desktop in Open OnDemand you need to have clean `.bashrc` file.
 The easiest was to clean it is to run <br>
 `conda init --reverse`<br>

 For further information on conda environments please go [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#).